 The Master of Arts in Teaching (M.A.T.) in Secondary Education STEM is intended for those who hold a bachelor's degree and are seeking initial certification at the master's level.
-Successful completion of the M.A.T. and passing scores on the required assessments lead to eligibility for Level 5 Induction certificate.
+Successful completion of the M.A.T. program of study and passing scores on the required GaPSC-approved Content Pedagogy Assessment and GACE Content Assessments lead to eligibility for Level 5 induction certification.

 Upon completion of the program, students will be prepared to:

 - Demonstrate the ability to promote an interdisciplinary perspective using the following STEM reasoning modalities: complex adaptive systems, computational reasoning, model-based reasoning, quantitative reasoning and evidence-based claims.

 - Design and implement a developmentally appropriate interdisciplinary STEM curriculum.